SimpleAmericanAccent/.github/profile/README.md

 - **Other**
   - Auth0 for authentication
   - Manual/informal testing
-  - 🦆 Rubber ducking + Copilot, ChatGPT, dev friends
+  - 🦆 Rubber ducking + Cursor, ChatGPT, dev friends

 **Coming Soon:**

 - Native mobile apps (React Native via Expo)
-- AI-assisted feedback (human-in-the-loop)
+- AI/ML (but keeping human expert in the loop for important client feedback)
+- More rigorous statistics and measurement of accent
 - More structured testing + deployment

 #### 📈 Internal Tools